apache/trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Epic <epic.en>`
    Emits Traffic Server metrics in a format that is consumed by the Epic Network Monitoring System.

-:doc:`Escalate <escalate.en>`
-   Escalate: when the origin returns specific status codes, retry the request at a secondary origin (failover/fail-action)

 :doc:`FQ Pacing <fq_pacing.en>`
    FQ Pacing: Rate Limit TCP connections using Linux's Fair Queuing queue discipline